sunpy/ablog/docs/index.rst

 .. code-block:: rst

-  .. postlist:: 2
+  .. postlist:: 10

-This converts to a list of links to the most recent two posts:
+This converts to a list of links to the most recent ten posts:

-.. postlist:: 2
+.. postlist:: 10

 Feedback